RiteshpratapS/Haptik-Domain-Classification-Challenge/README.md

 Steps Involved:

 Data cleaning & preprocessing
+Classification implementation
-Classification implementation - apply Logistic Regression , Naive Bayes and Lienar SVM model onto the data.
+- apply Logistic Regression
+- Naive Bayes and Lienar SVM model onto the data
-Apply Topic Modeling.
+- Apply Topic Modeling
 Create a model attaining to the optimum no. of topics